jorgebucaran/hyperapp/README.md

 ### app

-The `app` function receives an object with any of the following properties.
+The `app` function takes an object with any of the following properties.

 #### model

-The model is an object with the state of your app.
-You don't modify the model directly, instead, you call reducers (update functions) that describe how the model will change.
-This causes the view to be rendered again.
+An value or object that represents the state of your app.
+You don't modify the model directly, instead, dispatch actions that describe how the model will change.
+See [view](#view).

 #### update

-The update object exposes reducers that describe how the model will change.
-A reducer returns a new model.
-If you find you are doing something different here, you probably want an [effect](#effects) instead.
+The update object exposes reducer functions.
+A reducer describes how the model will change for a given action and can return a new model or part of a model.
+If a reducer returns part of a model, it will be merged back into the current model.

-Reducers have a signature `(model, data)`, where `model` is the current model, and `data` is the data the reducer was passed to.
+Reducers have a signature `(model, data)`, where `model` is the current model, and `data` is any data passed into the function.

 You call reducers inside a view, effect or subscription.